 Just follow this step-by-step guide if you think changing your student loan repayment plan suits your financial situation.

 - Pick The Best Plan for Your Needs.
-You can visit websites of the National Student Loan Service Centre to figure out how much savings you can get for various plans.
+You can visit the websites of the National Student Loan Service Centre to figure out how much savings you can get for various plans.
 Just enter your loan information on these sites to look for the best repayment strategy for your student loan.

 - Talk with Your Loan Servicer.
-There’s no third-party involved if you’re going to choose another repayment plan for your student loan.
+There’s no third party involved if you’re going to choose another repayment plan for your student loan.
 Just talk with your loan servicer about it to start the process.
 You can start repaying your Canada Student Loans six months after finishing school or transitioning from part-time to full-time studies.

 - Prepare The Necessary Documents.
 The most important document you must fill out is your application for changing your repayment plan.
 You need this form if you’re going to pick an income-driven repayment strategy or a student loan consolidation.
 Your loan servicer will also inform you about other paperwork that you need to complete.